mindplace/stack-for-yourself/_posts/2016-11-25-using-gems-in-a-ruby-script.md

 gem install pry
 ```

-Resulting output as I ran that command:
+Resulting output as I ran that command (no worries if yours is not exactly the same, you just need to ensure that at the end of this process, this gem is successfully installed):

 ```bash
 Parsing documentation for pry-0.10.4